x-software-com/sancus/README.md

 We believe that privacy is a human right, period.

-Mithra does respect your privacy, we collect no data and do not send any telemetry or usage data.
+Sancus does respect your privacy, we collect no data and do not send any telemetry or usage data.

 # License